Buying a House

 It's likely that you will need cash for a down payment—an amount you pay upfront on a home sale— and will get a mortgage—a long-term loan you use to buy a home.
 Traditionally the down payment has been between 10% and 20% of the sale price, though there are some government sponsored programs that let you put a smaller amount down.
 For first time home buyers, LA Financial offers as low as 3% down payment.
 But the less you put down, the larger your mortgage payments will be and the greater the risk that you could default, or be unable to make your payments.

 What a mortgage costs depends on three factors: the principal, or amount you borrow, the finance charge you pay for using the money, and the term, or length of time the mortgage lasts.
 You should also expect to pay an up-front interest charge to your lender, of one or more points.
 A point is usually 1% of the mortgage amount.

 When you apply for a mortgage, you will have to qualify to be able to borrow.
 Typically, lenders prefer you to spend no more than a third of your monthly income to repay the combined total of your mortgage loan, property taxes, and homeowners' insurance.
 For example, if your gross pay is $54,000 a year, or $4,500 a month, your housing expenses could be up to $1,260.

 Most lenders also consider your other financial responsibilities, including car payments, personal loans, college loans, and other debts when offering a loan.
 They want to be sure you'll be able to pay your mortgage before they let you borrow.

 When speaking with your lender it's important to look at your full financial picture.
 Lenders want to help you find the home financing that fits your needs, so you get the right loan option for you.
-Ask about Private Mortgage Insurance (PMI), or FHA or VA loans as possible options.
+Ask about Private Mortgage Insurance (PMI) as a possible option.

 Using a Real Estate Agent